-PowerShell remoting can use SSL encryption when the -UseSSL switch is used with the Enter-PSSession or Invoke-Command cmdlets.
-But simply installing an SSL-compatible certificate is not enough to enable remoting with SSL.
-The WS-Management (WSMAN) listener for PowerShell must be configured correctly to use an SSL certificate, and this isn't very much fun to do by hand.
+PowerShell remoting can use SSL/TLS encryption when the -UseSSL switch is used with the Enter-PSSession or Invoke-Command cmdlets.
+But simply installing a TLS-compatible certificate is not enough to enable remoting with TLS.
+The WS-Management (WSMAN) listener for PowerShell must be configured correctly to use a TLS certificate, and this isn't very much fun to do by hand.

-In the Securing Windows (SEC505) course at SANS, we use a PowerShell script to configure the WSMAN listener with a certificate automatically, or, if there are multiple available computer certificates, to list the available certificates and simply ask the user which one to use.
-The script is named Configure-RemotingForSSL.ps1.
-It is located in the SEC505 zip file in the Day6-PowerShellRemoting folder.
+In the Securing Windows and PowerShell Automation (SEC505) course at SANS, we use a PowerShell script to configure the WSMAN listener with a certificate automatically, or, if there are multiple available computer certificates, to list the available certificates and simply ask the user which one to use.
+The script is named Enable-RemotingTLS.ps1.
+It is located in the SEC505 zip file in the Day2\Remoting folder from BlueTeamPowerShell.com.
 All the other scripts in the zip file are in the public domain too.